sinanejadebrahim/ceph-cluster-deployment/README.md

 cephadm shell
 ```
 which will drop you into a container that you can use to manage your cluster<br>
-to make sure everythin is working fine run << ceph -s >> which will show you some info, we don't care about the output now.<br>
+to make sure everything is working fine run << ceph -s >> which will show you some info, we don't care about the output now.<br>
 we use all 3 server as mons and hosts, so first thing you need to do is follow these steps:
 ```
 ssh-keygen